-Class 5: "A Dance with Dragons" - Any Design in the Oriental (East Asian) Manner using any type of materials.

-Class 6: "Riverrun" - Design in the Oriental Manner (East Asian) in a low container, water showing, using only natural plant material.
+- Class 5: "Kintsugi" Any Design in the Oriental (East Asian) Manner using any type of materials. - Class 6: "There's a Hole in the Bucket" - Design in the Oriental Manner (East Asian) in a low container, water showing, using only natural plant material.